 Neuroscience Research Associates Program

-At the Neuroscience Institute, our research associates gain valuable technical skills and research experience before moving on to advanced degree programs, with the aim of a career in biomedical science.
+In the Department of Neuroscience, our research associates gain valuable technical skills and research experience before moving on to advanced degree programs, with the aim of a career in biomedical science.

 Our research associates (RAs) have access to the following: